ovh/the-bastion/doc/sphinx/plugins/group-owner/groupModify.rst

    Enforce UNIX password requirement, or TOTP requirement, or any MFA requirement, when connecting to a server of the group

+.. option:: --idle-lock-timeout DURATION|0|-1

-  --idle-lock-timeout DURATION|0|-1            Overrides the global setting (`idleLockTimeout`), to the specified duration.
-If set to 0, disables `idleLockTimeout` for
+   Overrides the global setting (`idleLockTimeout`), to the specified duration.
+If set to 0, disables `idleLockTimeout` for this group.
-                                                 this group.
 If set to -1, remove this group override and use the global setting instead.

+.. option:: --idle-kill-timeout DURATION|0|-1

-  --idle-kill-timeout DURATION|0|-1            Overrides the global setting (`idleKillTimeout`), to the specified duration.
-If set to 0, disables `idleKillTimeout` for
+   Overrides the global setting (`idleKillTimeout`), to the specified duration.
+If set to 0, disables `idleKillTimeout` for this group.
-                                                 this group.
 If set to -1, remove this group override and use the global setting instead.

 .. option:: --guest-ttl-limit   DURATION

-   This group will enforce TTL setting, on guest access creation, to be set, and not to a higher value than DURATION,

-                                                 set to zero to allow guest accesses creation without any TTL set (default)
+   This group will enforce TTL setting, on guest access creation, to be set, and not to a higher value than DURATION, set to zero to allow guest accesses creation without any TTL set (default)

 Note that `--idle-lock-timeout` and `--idle-kill-timeout` will NOT be applied for catch-all groups (having 0.0.0.0/0 in their server list).